chetanbhone/Virtual_Job_Portal/README.md

 # 💼 Virtual Job Portal

 The **Virtual Job Portal** is a full-stack Java web application that bridges the gap between job seekers and job givers (admins).
-It allows admins to post and manage job listings, and job seekers to apply for them by uploading resumes and personal details — providing a real-world simulation of modern job platforms like LinkedIn or Naukri.
+It allows admins to post and manage job listings, and job seekers to apply for them by uploading resumes and personal details

 ---